 Wyoming’s state pension and reserve funds are among the most well-funded accounts in the nation, but because of their exposure to dollar-based investments, these funds – like almost all other pension and reserve funds across America -- are nevertheless subject to significant risks.
 Securities, bonds, stocks, and other dollar-denominated assets carry high counterparty, inflation, and interest-rate risks.

-To hedge against these risks, a group of Wyoming legislators want the state treasurer to allocate 10 percent of these funds in physical gold and silver.
+To hedge against these risks, a group of Wyoming legislators wants the state treasurer to allocate 10 percent of these funds in physical gold and silver.
 Arizona and Idaho may consider similar measures in the coming months as well.

 Meanwhile, on the federal level, a new sound money champion has emerged in Congress.

-Representative Alex Mooney (R-WV) introduced the Monetary Metals Tax Neutrality Act of 2018 to remove the federal income tax from the monetary metals.
-Mooney’s bill is necessary because the IRS has erroneously and unilaterally characterized gold and silver as collectibles and subject them to high taxes as though they were akin to artwork, baseball cards, and beanie babies.
+Representative Alex Mooney (R-WV) introduced the Monetary Metals Tax Neutrality Act of 2018 to remove the federal income tax from monetary metals.
+Mooney’s bill is necessary because the IRS has erroneously and unilaterally characterized gold and silver as collectibles and subjected them to high taxes as though they were akin to artwork, baseball cards, and beanie babies.